ratibus11/Ratibus11/RESUME.md

     -   Frameworks - [Vue.js](https://vuejs.org), [Laravel](https://laravel.com)
     -   Database - [MySQL](https://mysql.com/fr)

 > As web team's manager at OCI, I got Lucas in my team for 4 months.
 During this period, Lucas has worked as web developer and integrate quickly the team.
+His adaption capacity and his enthusiasm made him quickly operational and autonomous on projects I gave him.
+I particularly recommend him to you, he is an intelligent person we take pleasure to work with.
 >
-> His adaption capacity and his enthusiasm made him quickly operational and autonomous on projects I gave him.
->
-> I particularly recommend him to you, he is an intelligent person we take pleasure to work with.
->
 > <div align="right"><u><a href="https://www.linkedin.com/in/antonin-muller-ba920020/">Antonin Muller</a></u></div>
-> <div align="right"><em>My internship's manager,<br/>Web team's manager at OCI - Strasbourg</em></div>
+> <div align="right"><em>My internship manager,<br/>Web team's manager at OCI - Strasbourg</em></div>

 ### <u>Fullstack developer</u>